Q&A with Dr Blaise, CT1 Emergency Medicine: joining the NHS during Covid 19

 Yes!
 Obtain MRCEM and get into Emergency Medicine specialist training.

-Do you have any advice for junior doctors wanting to follow the same pathway as yourself?
+Do you have any advice for Junior Doctors wanting to follow the same pathway as yourself?

 PLAB offers a great pathway to reaching the UK and working for the NHS.
 PLAB gave me the opportunity to finish my Master’s Dissertation, work and have a social life.
 PLAB may seem a bit difficult when you first look at it and you just know the financial implications before you embark on it – but it’s a great route to the UK.